phylum-dev/vuln-reach/README.md

 // Build a project from the package resolver. let project = Project::new(package_resolver);

-// Define a target node.
-let vulnerable_node = VulnerableNode::new("lru-cache", "index.js", 1017, 17, 1017, 24);
+// Define a target node (rows/columns are zero-indexed). let vulnerable_node = VulnerableNode::new("lru-cache", "index.js", 1017, 17, 1017, 24);

 // Compute the reachability graph.